Who Is Roseanne Barr?

 'Roseanne' Show Revival

 In 2017 it was announced that most of the original Roseanne cast would reunite for a revival of the hit sitcom.
-According to Metcalf, the idea came about when Goodman and Gilbert performed a parody of the show on The Talk, prompting Gilbert to reach out to the rest of the cast about revisiting their familiar characters.
+According to Laurie Metcalf, the idea came about when fellow co-stars John Goodman and Sara Gilbert performed a parody of the show on The Talk, prompting Gilbert to reach out to the rest of the cast about revisiting their familiar characters.

 At a media event in January 2018, Barr indicated that the new Roseanne would likely invite controversy through her character's support of President Donald Trump, but insisted it adhered to the show's reputation for authenticity.
 Additionally, Roseanne was expected to tackle other contemporary hot-button issues like immigration, health care, gender identity and the opioid crisis.